iraziud/FacilityManagmentSystem-Hibernate/README.md

 =================================

 Facility Managment System designed to manage facilites.
-Designed using Hibernate and Spring Frameworks and coded in IntellJ and deployed on Heroku.
+Designed using Hibernate and Spring Frameworks and deployed on Heroku using ClearDB.

+##Spring Apps:

+PersonClient: local testing client that

+FacilityUsageClient:  local testing client that tests all of various facility usages and prints list of all facilites.

+MaintainanceUsageClient: